 New York City Council member Daniel Dromm, the Democrat who authored de Blasio’s ID-card legislation, acknowledged that the cards could possibly be used to allow non-citizens to vote.
 “It is a possibility that it may be a way we can have people for the first time when they come in to vote, if they are non-residents, non-citizens,” said Dromm in February 2014.

 Conflict-of-Interest Mars De Blasio’s Civilian Complaint Review Board Appointee

 In July 2014 de Blasio appointed trial attorney Richard Emery to head New York City’s Civilian Complaint Review Board (CCRB), the panel responsible for investigating allegations of misconduct by NYPD officers.
-But Emery was (and still is) a partner in the law firm of Emery Celli Brinkerhoff Abady, which boasts of having “successfully represented hundreds of clients in police misconduct cases against police departments throughout the Tri-State area, from high profile wrongful death cases to smaller false arrest and excessive force cases.”
+But Emery was (still) a partner in the law firm of Emery Celli Brinkerhoff Abady, which boasts of having “successfully represented hundreds of clients in police misconduct cases against police departments throughout the Tri-State area, from high profile wrongful death cases to smaller false arrest and excessive force cases.”
 In February 2016 op-ed piece, the New York Post pointed out that this set of facts represented a serious conflict of interest for Emery: “Individuals certified as ‘victims’ of NYPD misconduct by Emery’s review board then turn around and hire Emery’s law firm to pursue civil suits against the NYPD.”
 Police union president Patrick Lynch put it this way: “How can the law firm of the sitting chairman of the CCRB earn money by suing the city over cases that the CCRB has substantiated against police officers?… [S]ubstantiating a citizen’s complaint against a police officer gives support to the civil suit.
 It’s an irreconcilable conflict of interest.”